Yashay/valr-exchanger/README.md

 ```
 ```
-THIS GENERATES A TOKEN COPY TOKEN
+THIS GENERATES A TOKEN (COPY THE TOKEN)
 ALL FIELDS ARE REQUIRED
 ```
 * **POST /api/orders/limit** — Place a new order (JWT required)